avdg/typescript-template/README.md

   this setup.
 Other files are only executed by importing these files.

 # Testing / running code

+- Make sure `npm start` is running.
-- After `webpack` or `webpack --watch` is running and compiling without errors, an (updated) js file will appear in `dist/main.js` with the current settings.
+- After compiling without errors, an (updated) js file will appear in `dist/main.js`.
   This is your export file and contains all code that is consumed by `src/main.ts` or `src/main.js`.
-This file is your final product.
+The `dist/main.js` file is your final product.

 Enjoy!